• Skip to main content

 You may believe that a dessert shop only sells a few sorts of desserts.
 Apple sells a restricted number of things.
 A retailer may manage hundreds of thousands of SKUs at the same time.
 The challenge is, how can it be implemented in a broad retail setting?

-People tend to believe that only market giants such as Amazon or Apple Inc. may manage to rely on this.
-There are, however, several basic yet efficient strategies that all sorts of merchants may apply.
-Let’s take a look at some practical measures that might help you get started with price optimization:
+People tend to believe that only market giants, such as Amazon or Apple Inc., can manage to rely on this.
+There are, however, several basic yet effective pricing strategies that all sorts of merchants may apply.
+Let’s take a look at some practical measures that might help you get started with price matching:

 The three-fold rule